mwal152/Practice/README.md

 ### Credits
 https://pandas.pydata.org/docs/user_guide/index.html#user-guide

-Special thanks to Udacity for teaching me how to do all of it!
+Special thanks to Udacity for teaching me how to do most of it!